Sell Your Engagement Ring With Trust

 Trust: We hold a Secondhand Dealer's License issued by the New York City Department of Consumer Affairs and are highly accredited by the BBB.

-Specialization: We strive to be the best in our industry, and that means having your diamond graded at GIA prior to auction.
-GIA, or the Gemological Institute of America is the industry's leading grading lab that established the diamond grading system and continues to raise industry grading standards.
-It is well known in the diamond industry that GIA graded diamonds are worth more and diamond buyers are willing to pay more for it.
+Specialization: We strive to be the best in our industry, and that means having your diamond graded at GIA, or the Gemological Institute of America, prior to auction.
+GIA is the industry's leading grading lab that established the diamond grading system and continues to raise industry grading standards.
+It is well known in the diamond industry that GIA graded diamonds are worth more and diamond buyers are willing to pay more for a diamond with GIA certification.

 Simplicity: We realize that when you sell an engagement ring, it may be a sensitive situation, and you want the process to be as simple, professional, and accommodating as possible.
 We are here to give you the attention and care that you need.